cloudmesh/vagrant/README.rst

 Cloudmesh Virtualbox/Vagrant Interface
 =======================================

-Virtualbox provides a vonvenient way to manage virtual machines on a local computer.
+Virtualbox provides a convenient way to manage virtual machines on a local computer.
 Graphical user interfaces, a commandline client, but also vagrant exist to access them.
 However we noticed that we often only need a very small subset to start a vm and to tear it